harled/monocle/README.md

 # migrate the database
 rails db:migrate

-# seed data with mock exceptions
+# seed data with mock exceptions (optionally pass count= environment variable for the number of records to create, default is 100)
 rails db:seed

 # run the server